d0iasm/kano-model/README.md

-# Kano Model
+# SPS-P
+Social Particle Swarm based on Preference

-Minimal model of self-organization induced by asymmetric interactions.
+This is a minimal model of self-organization induced by asymmetric interactions.

 ## References
 - [Swarm Chemistry Homepage](http://bingweb.binghamton.edu/~sayama/SwarmChemistry/)